kowainik/hit-on/README.md

 ### Installation

-There are several methods to install `hit` tool.
+There are several methods to install the `hit` tool.
 You can choose the one that you are most comfortable with.

 #### Download from releases